Objectives

 Vibrational spectroscopy is the main methodology applied at QFM-UC.
 Measurements at the VIBIMA laboratory (Vibrational Spectroscopy Laboratory for Bioprobing) will be complemented by cutting-edge techniques such as:

-(i) Coherent Anti-Stokes Raman Spectroscopy (CARS), at the unique Iberic setup of this technique at the University of Malaga (Spain), taking advantage of a fruitfull long-term collaboration;
+(i) Coherent Anti-Stokes Raman Spectroscopy (CARS), at the unique Iberic setup of this technique at the University of Malaga (Spain), taking advantage of a fruitful long-term collaboration;

 (ii) inelastic/quasi-elastic neutron scattering, at the ISIS Neutron & Muon Source (UK), within a strong cooperation with this world-leading facility;